izyware/devops/README.md

     $IZYDEVOPS_PATH/apps/vpn/gensshsso.sh $CONTAINER_ID

 Follow the instructions to setup SSH connection.
+To get the current connections, along with usernames and IPs use:

+    $IZYDEVOPS_PATH/apps/vpn/listssoconnections.sh $CONTAINER_ID

+To kill the connections:

+        $IZYDEVOPS_PATH/apps/vpn/killssoconnections.sh $CONTAINER_ID

 # Working with RSYNC to copy and move files around
 If you have SSH access to the containers use: